 “It’s slowly getting there,” Mark Silva, owner of Flawless Cutz, says.
 “We’ve seen increased numbers, but it’s not where we once were.”
-Nick Motta, the barber, tells me barbering has been difficult but welcomes the steady stream of customers.
+Nick Motta, the barber, tells me barbering has been challenging but welcomes the steady stream of customers.

 - Be a fly on the wall.
 Photojournalists across the globe attempt to become invisible.
 This allows organic moments to happen without prompting from the photographer.
 I have never felt comfortable staging images and always wanted my imagery to be captured as genuinely as possible.
 I don’t even bring external flashes to shoots, as they add something artificial to the story.